iorchard/burrito_docs/source/install/install_powerflex_already_prepared_nodes.rst

 * pfmp.tgz

-    - PFMP installation tarball package (Contact your Dell representative to get this file.)
+    - PFMP installation tarball (Contact your Dell representative to get this file.)
     - File size: 25 GiB
     - When you get this file from Dell, the filename will be something like